UCSBCarpentry/2022-08-09-ucsb-r-geospatial/_episodes/04-raster-calculations-in-r.md

 >
 > It's often a good idea to explore the range of values in a raster dataset just like we might explore a dataset that we collected in the field.
 >
-> 1. What is the min and maximum value for the Harvard Forest Canopy Height Model (`CHM_HARV`) that we just created?
+> 1. What is the min and maximum value for the Harvard Forest Canopy Height Model (`HARV_CHM`) that we just created?
-> 2. What are two ways you can check this range of data for `CHM_HARV`?
+> 2. What are two ways you can check this range of data for `HARV_CHM`?
 > 3. What is the distribution of all the pixel values in the CHM?
 > 4. Plot a histogram with 6 bins instead of the default and change the color of the histogram.
-> 5. Plot the `CHM_HARV` raster using breaks that make sense for the data.
+> 5. Plot the `HARV_CHM` raster using breaks that make sense for the data.
 Include an appropriate color palette for the data, plot title and no axes ticks / labels.
 >
 > > ## Answers
 > >